nemocrys/sim-demo-fz-ibc/README.md

 **Zenodo reference**

-Mangetic field and thermal simulation of simple Floating Zone configuration with one-turn flat inductor.
+Mangetic field and thermal simulation of simple Floating Zone configuration with one-turn flat inductor using the impedance-boundary condition in ElmerFEM.

 The project is developed and maintained by the [**Model experiments group**](https://www.ikz-berlin.de/en/research/materials-science/section-fundamental-description#c486) at the Leibniz Institute for Crystal Growth (IKZ).